DigitalPainting/DigitalPainting/Assets/Digital Painting/Docs/agents.md

 While the Agent Controller has logic for controlling the agents movement it does not have the configuration for that movement.
 You will need to tell the agent how to move around the scene, this is done with a Movement Controller Scriptable Object.
 We are creating a new kind of agent and so we will create a new Scriptable Object.

-Right click on the `ScriptableObjects/Agents` folder and select `Wizards Code -> Agent -> Flying AI Movement Controller`.
+Right click on the `ScriptableObjects/Agents` folder (create it if necessary) and select `Wizards Code -> Agent -> Flying AI Movement Controller`.
 This controller provides configuration options used by the movement AI.
 Here you can configure how the agent moves.

 We'll leave most items at their default, but we will want to change the `seekPointsOfInterest` property to false.
 This controls whether the agent will actively seek out points of interest in the world.
 Since we want our agent to simply wander around we'll turn this off.